bootstrapworld/curriculum/lessons/table-functions/langs/en-us/slides.md

 # Ordering, Filtering, and Building

 - A dataset from Europe might list everything in metric (centimeters, kilograms, etc), so we could build a column to convert that to imperial units (inches, pounds, etc).
 - A dataset about schools might include columns for how many students are in the school and how many of those students identify as multi-racial.
 But when comparing schools of different sizes, what we really want is a column showing what _percentage_ of students identify as multi-racial.
-We could use `build-col` to compute that for every row in the table.
+We could use `build-column` to compute that for every row in the table.
 - **What are some ways you might want to filter _your_ dataset?**
 - **What are some columns you might want to build for _your_ dataset?**